nicksessa/Pied-Piper-II/README.md

 When the user clicks on or types the main URL, they are presented with the main page.

-The menu has four buttons:
+The menu has the following buttons:

   1. Main (home link)
   2. Search Music Title
   3. Login
   4. Shopping Cart (inactive until something is put into it)
+  5. About

 ## Search Function